lahsib/Jax-Rs-Example/README.md

 # Jax-Rs-Example

-This is a simple jax-rs example.
-In this application we can insert the records and the records are displayed.
-And AJaX is implemented to get the json file from the server.
+This is the sample project done to implement the restful web services.
+In this application we can insert the records and the records are displayed using the restful services.